rlesiyon/cu-cpbs-7602/assignments/assignment02/readme.md

-## Tissues of origin analysis
+## Linear predictors using gene expression

-This README describes the work for understanding the tissue of origin gene expression clustering, and classification.
+This README describes the work for predicting gene expression using both linear, and logistic regression

 __Structure:__